a2smirnov/diplomatask/README.md

 ./infra-start

 # Pipline prerequisites:

+Project service connection to GitHub should be actual

 Project service connection 'ascicdacr' to ACR should be actual

 Project service connection 'ascicdk8s' to AKS should be actual (with admin rights)